-Bose, Five9, Microsoft, and Pexip Make Moves in Unified Communications and Collaboration
+Bose, Five9, Microsoft, and Pexip Make Moves in the UCC Market

 by Jim Lundy

 In 2019, the unified communications and collaboration market will shift to be more focused on people and less focused on specific channels.
 Aragon has termed this new category people-centric collaboration.

 Although 2019 has just begun, many major providers are making strategic moves in this new market.
 This blog summarizes some of the moves by Bose, Five9, Microsoft, and Pexip.

 ZiipRoom, a 2018 Aragon Research Hot Vendor, launched in 2018 and had a big presence at InfoComm.
 Last week, Bose announced it was acquiring the company and adding it into the Bose Professional business unit.
 ZiipRoom CEO Marty Bodley will lead the new enterprise conferencing group that is part of that unit.

 Bose’s move follows moves by Plantronics last year, which acquired Polycom.
 This move makes sense for both firms due to the growing PCC category.
 Bose needs to diversify into larger addressable markets.

 Five9 Hires Jonathan Rosenberg as CTO

 Five9 CEO Rowan Trollope continues to pull talent from Cisco.
 One of the biggest moves was hiring Jonathan Rosenberg, who joins as Five9 CTO.
 While it is important to note that Jonathan left Cisco before Five9 made this move, the talent movement out of Cisco continues.

 At Five9, Jonathan will focus on overall technology and product strategy with an emphasis on AI, which Aragon refers to as the intelligent contact center—and we feel that 2019 could be a breakout year for intelligent contact center.
 The proof will be in tangible, AI-based product offerings.